0foo/study_notes/rhcsa-summary/topics/containers.md

     * Containers managed with the systemctl command are controlled by systemd. systemd monitors container status and restarts them if they fail.
 * still use `enable` to start when computer starts: `systemctl --user enable container-web` Do not use the podman command to start or stop these containers.
 Doing so may interfere with systemd monitoring.
-* The command `loginctl enable-linger <username>` is used to allow a user’s systemd user services to run even when that user is not logged in.
+* The command `loginctl enable-linger <username>` or just `loginctl enable-linger` if logged in.
+    * is used to allow a user’s systemd user services to run even when that user is not logged in.
 * unit files located in: `~/.config/systemd/user/`
 * To control your new user services, use the systemctl command with the --user option
 * `systemctl --user enable my-service.service`